ethanbreck/Daily-Tracker/README.md

 # Daily-Tracker
-A Python app that helps tell how you're spending time when you run it.
+A Python app that helps tell how you're spending time.